janemrich/janemrich.github.io/README.md

 ### Predictive Maintenance Internship
 Worked on improving a deep predictive maintenance product.

 - Promoted deep anomaly attribution for predictive maintenance on my initiative.
-Designed and developed a prototype using Autoencoders, Keras and Deeplift, which succeeded at identifying timing and sensor signals correlated with machine failure in real-world industrial IoT data, saving daily work for the 10-person customer service team
+Designed and developed a prototype using Autoencoders, **Keras** and Deeplift, which succeeded at identifying timing and sensor signals correlated with machine failure in real-world **industrial IoT data**, saving daily work for the 10-person customer service team
-- Researched, tested and presented time series databases, prompting the team to switch to InfluxDB
+- Researched, tested and presented time series databases, prompting the team to switch to **InfluxDB**
-- Developed data processing tooling with Pandas and Bokeh
+- Developed data processing tooling with **Pandas, SciPy and Bokeh**

 ### Deep Reinforcement Learning Agents For Pommerman
 ![Pommerman](/assets/img/pommerman.gif)
 - Top three agent in student competition
-- Deep neural network architecture design
-- **Reinforcement learning** algorithm and environment design
+- Designed and trained with **PyTorch, Docker**

 ### Multi-Object Tracking
 - Tracked 3D poses of objects in **C++**